zamaVR/debating-agents/README.md

-# Debating Agents
+# Dostoyevsky Debaters

-A real-time AI debate platform that orchestrates multiple AI agents to engage in structured debates on any topic.
-The system uses a mediator agent to frame rounds, manage the flow, and provide recaps, while two debater agents present arguments with citations from their knowledge bases.
+A specialized AI debate platform focused on Fyodor Dostoyevsky's literary works.
+The system orchestrates three AI agents to engage in structured, scholarly debates about classic literature topics from Dostoyevsky's novels, including *Crime and Punishment*, *The Brothers Karamazov*, and other masterpieces.
+The platform uses a mediator agent to frame rounds, manage the flow, and provide recaps, while two debater agents present arguments with citations from their specialized knowledge bases.

 ## Live Demo

 🚀 **[Try the Dostoyevsky Debaters live demo](https://dostoyevsky-debater-6e9st.ondigitalocean.app/)**

 Experience AI agents debating classic literature topics in real-time!
+Watch scholarly discussions about Dostoyevsky's complex characters, philosophical themes, and moral dilemmas unfold through structured debate rounds.

 ## Features

 - **Real-time Streaming**: Watch debates unfold in real-time with Server-Sent Events
-- **Multi-Agent Architecture**: Three specialized AI agents (Debater A, Debater B, Mediator)
+- **Multi-Agent Architecture**: Three specialized AI agents (General Literature Expert, Citation Specialist, Debate Mediator)
-- **Structured Rounds**: Organized debate format with framing, responses, and recaps
+- **Structured Debate Rounds**: Organized 4-round format with framing, responses, rebuttals, and recaps
-- **Citation Support**: Agents provide citations from their knowledge bases
+- **Scholarly Citations**: Agents provide specific citations with filename and chunk references
+- **Dostoyevsky Focus**: Specialized knowledge bases covering major works and themes
-- **Web Interface**: Clean, modern UI for watching debates
+- **Web Interface**: Clean, modern UI optimized for literary debate viewing
-- **API Endpoints**: RESTful API for programmatic access
+- **API Endpoints**: RESTful API for programmatic access to debate functionality

+## How Debate Rounds Work

+The Dostoyevsky Debaters platform uses a sophisticated 4-round debate structure designed to create engaging, scholarly discussions about literary topics:

+### Round Structure

+**Round 1: Opening Arguments**
+- **Mediator Phase**: Frames the debate topic and introduces the question
+- **Agent Responses**: Both agents present their initial positions with citations
+- **Mediator Recap**: Summarizes opening arguments and identifies key points

+**Round 2: Rebuttals**
+- **Mediator Phase**: Introduces rebuttal round with specific instructions
+- **Agent Responses**: Agents challenge each other's claims with concrete quotes and citations
+- **Mediator Recap**: Analyzes agreements and disagreements

+**Round 3: Cross-Examination**
+- **Mediator Phase**: Directs agents to examine evidence and find weaknesses
+- **Agent Responses**: Agents present counter-evidence and address opponent's key points
+- **Mediator Recap**: Evaluates the strength of arguments

+**Round 4: Final Arguments**
+- **Mediator Phase**: Introduces final round for strongest case presentation
+- **Agent Responses**: Agents make their strongest arguments and address key points
+- **Mediator Recap**: Provides closing summary (no winner declared)

+### Debate Phases Within Each Round

+1. **Framing**: Mediator introduces the round and provides specific instructions
+2. **Answer**: Both agents respond simultaneously with their arguments
+3. **Round Recap**: Mediator summarizes what each agent said and notes agreements/disagreements
+4. **Next Round**: Mediator introduces the next round (except after final round)

+### Real-Time Streaming

+- **Conversational Delays**: Natural pauses between responses (500-2000ms)
+- **Live Updates**: Server-Sent Events stream each phase as it happens
+- **Citation Display**: Citations appear with filename and chunk references
+- **Phase Indicators**: Clear labeling of each debate phase

 ## Architecture

-The system consists of three AI agents:
+The system consists of three specialized AI agents:

-1. **Agent A**: General knowledge assistant providing factual information
+1. **Agent A (General Literature Expert)**: Provides broad literary knowledge and context about Dostoyevsky's works, characters, and themes
-2. **Agent B**: Knowledge base specialist requiring citations for all claims
+2. **Agent B (Citation Specialist)**: Requires specific citations for all claims, using only knowledge base content with [filename, chunk #] references
-3. **Mediator**: Debate moderator managing rounds and flow
+3. **Mediator (Debate Moderator)**: Manages debate flow, frames rounds, provides recaps, and guides the scholarly discussion

+## Sample Debate Topics

+The platform comes pre-configured with classic Dostoyevsky debate topics:

+- **"Does 'The Grand Inquisitor' claim that freedom is a burden rather than a gift?"**
+- **"Is Raskolnikov's crime in Crime and Punishment justified by his theory of extraordinary men?"**
+- **"Does Dostoevsky present Sonya as a true moral exemplar in Crime and Punishment?"**

+These topics explore Dostoyevsky's central themes of:
+- Moral philosophy and ethical dilemmas
+- The nature of freedom vs. security
+- Psychological complexity of characters
+- Religious and existential questions
+- Social criticism and human nature

 ## Prerequisites